top of page

 Retirement and Identity: Navigating the Emotional Transition After Work

-- 3 min read
+• 4 min read

-The Transition We Rarely Talk About
+The Transition We Rarely Talk About: Navigating Retirement

-Retirement is often described as freedom — more time, fewer responsibilities, the ability to slow down.
+Retirement is often described as freedom.
+It promises more time, fewer responsibilities, and the chance to slow down.
+However, for many individuals, it doesn’t feel as simple as expected.

+The structure, purpose, and identity that work once provided begin to shift.
+Days can feel more open—sometimes peaceful, sometimes unsettling.
 After years of knowing what your role was, a quieter question can emerge:

 What comes next?